tpatterson1996/lcc-metadata-manual/data-management/file-management.md

 * **Best Practice**: When exporting projects and products, export all of your contacts.

 * **Best Practice**: It is recommended that you use the [Export](/export.md) functionality frequently to a local computer folder of your choosing.
 It is particularly important that you export your records for backup before using mdEditor's **Clear Storage Cache **functionality \(clearing the storage cache will delete any records or data you have entered into the mdEditor\).
+Exporting insures that your data is secure even after clearing the storage cache.
+Not exporting your data before clearing your cache will result in a permanent loss of records.
 Consult the [Settings](/settings.md) section of this manual to learn more.

 ### mdEditor Contacts: